Actualism: Viewpoints

-From an actualist point of view, such as Adams', possible worlds are nothing more than fictions created within the actual world.
+From an actualist point of view, such as Robert Merrihew Adams', possible worlds are nothing more than fictions created within the actual world.
 Possible worlds are mere descriptions of ways this world (the actual one) might have been, and nothing else.
 Thus, as modal constructions, they come in as a handy heuristic device to use with modal logic; as it helps our modal reasoning to imagine ways the world might have been.
 Thus, the actualist interpretation of "◊p" sees the modality (i.e., "the way" in which it is true) as being de dicto and not entailing any ontological commitment.

 So, from this point of view, what distinguishes the actual world from other possible worlds is what distinguishes reality from a description of a simulation of reality, this world from Sherlock Holmes': the former exists and is not a product of imagination and the latter does not exist and is a product of the imagination set in a modal construction.

 From a modal realist's point of view, such as Lewis', the proposition "◊p" means that p obtains in at least one other, distinct world that is as real as the one we are in.
 If a state of affairs is possible, then it really obtains, it physically occurs in at least one world.
 Therefore, as Lewis is happy to admit, there is a world where someone named Sherlock Holmes lived at 221b Baker Street in Victorian times, there is another world where pigs fly, and there is even another world where both Sherlock Holmes exists and pigs fly.